alemar11/ios-watchos-tvos-macos-resources/README.md

 * [iCopyPasta](https://github.com/alltheflow/iCopyPasta) - iOS app for your pasteboard feed, demo app for experimenting with RxSwift.
 * [Icro](https://github.com/hartlco/Icro) - Icro, a third-party micro.blog client.
 * [Image-to-Ascii-Art](https://github.com/liamrosenfeld/Image-to-Ascii-Art) - An iOS app that can turn any image into ascii art.
+* [ImageGallery](https://github.com/ashishbl86/ImageGallery) - This is an iPad only app, where you can drag in images from other apps and save them into image galleries.
+This app uses UIKit's UIDocument to store the image galleries as documents.
 * [insights-for-instagram](https://github.com/adimango/insights-for-instagram) - A simple iOS Instagram's media insights App written in Swift 4.
 * [ios-mail](https://github.com/ProtonMail/ios-mail)
 * [ios-spritekit-tic-tac-toe](https://github.com/jVirus/ios-spritekit-tic-tac-toe) - Class Tic Tac Toe reincarnation with AI and state machines.
 The app is ready-made, using Sprite and Gameplay Kits.